 The establishment is made of a Berber style.
-Khalid the owner of the centre has a magnificent spirit focusing on using all tools such as Ayurveda cooking, massage, yoga, silent walks, meditation, chants, to uplift the mind, and to make you tuned with yourself, so you can truly find the purpose of your presence on earth and understand the principles of equanimity.
-His aim is to make every traveler, a unique journey, with excursion in the Moroccan desert Merguza and Zagora.
-Options to visit the city of Marrakesh and its Medina as well as Ouarzazate and surrounding Berber villages close by other services the center provide.
+Khalid the owner of the centre has a magnificent spirit focusing on using all tools such as Ayurveda cooking, massage, yoga, silent walks, meditation, chants, to uplift the mind, and to make you tuned with yourself, so you can truly understand the principles of equanimity.
+His aim is to make every traveler, a unique journey, with excursion in the Moroccan desert Merguza and Zagora which i am also taking care off.
+Options to visit the city of Marrakesh and its Medina as well as Ouarzazate and surrounding Berber villages close by, are other services the retreat center provide.

 The experience this year has been one of its kind, close to nature, silent walks to waterfalls, and other trip such as camping in the desert, practice yoga and eat lot of Tajines!
 I was hoping for more Ayurveda type of food, and a more intensive program to detox my body and mind.

 The Excursion was nice, the 4 of us, our guide, a girl from Holland and a men from Germany and myself.
 First camel ride for about an hour and a half felt like a full body workout!
 My legs started shaking and my back sore, so I decided to continue the journey walking and following our guide.
 Arrived at the camp we had more Arabic mint tea and a Tajine with vegetables and meat.
 The evening was clear and the stars shining above our heads.